GiovineItalia/Gadfly.jl/doc/scale_y_continuous.md

   * `maxvalue`: Force the plot viewport to a maximum y value.
   * `labels`: Either a `Function` or `nothing`.
 When a function is given, values are formatted using this function.
 The function should map a value in `x` to a string giving its label.
+If the scale applies a transformation, transformed label values will be passed to this function.
   * `format`: How numbers should be formatted.
 One of `:plain`, `:scientific`, `:engineering`, or `:auto`.
 The default in `:auto` which prints very large or very small numbers in scientific notation, and other numbers plainly.